united-security-providers/usp-core-waap-killercoda/usp-core-waap-graphql/step3/info.md

 ### How to find limits using Auto-Learning Tool

-So far we have interacted with the LLDAP backend application using the console curl application, now lets use the provided WebUI and login to the application using the configured administrative user:
+So far we have interacted with the LLDAP backend application using the console curl application, now lets use the provided WebUI and login to the application using the pre-configured administrative user:

 * username: `admin`
 * password: `insecure`

-by clicking on the following link (opening up a new tab in your browser):
+Click on the following link (opening up a new tab in your browser):

 [LLDAP user interface]({{TRAFFIC_HOST1_80}})